nks20591/README/README.md

 * https://www.ethereumclassic.org (Under development)
 * https://www.reddit.com/r/EthereumClassic/

+## What can I do?

+Please help us spread the word about this project in Ethereum community!

+### Volunteers
+If you feel strongly about the cause, please get involved.
+With just days before the planned hardfork, we need your support to ensure original Ethereum survival.
+We need more developers, people can put website together quickly, people who can write and advocate the need to preserve the original Ethereum.
+Please let us know what are your skills and how you would like to contribute.
+Redditors, please [reply here](https://www.reddit.com/r/EthereumClassic/comments/4sxupj/making_sure_original_ethereum_survives_please_get/).
+Github users, please [open new issue](https://github.com/ethereumclassic/README/issues/new).
+Let's make sure original Ethereum vision doesn't 'go gentle into that good night'!

 ### Users

 In order to remain on the original chain, just don't upgrade to hardfork client version pushed by Ethereum Foundation.
 We will maintain non-fork versions of all major Ethereum clients (as well as other key software), so going forwards all the improvements will be available to you.